 Alishan Day tour from Taichung: Visit as a long day trip from Central Taiwan

 Sunrise Tour: overnight tour from Chiayi, including staying in Alishan’s best hotel

 Alishan, Sun Moon Lake, and Cingjing Farm Tour: A 3-day tour that includes other famous Taiwan places

 What Makes Alishan So Special?

 Alishan has been Taiwan’s most popular mountain resort by visitor numbers for nearly a century.
-Located in Chiayi County almost exactly in the middle of Taiwan, Alishan is actually a collection of peaks averaging 2500m that overlook the massif of Yushan (Jade Mountain), Taiwan and Northeast Asia’s highest mountain.
+Along with Sun Moon Lake and Taroko Gorge, it is one of the country’s most famous scenic attractions.
+Located in Chiayi County and bordering Nantou County, almost exactly in the middle of Taiwan, Alishan is actually a collection of peaks averaging 2500m that overlook the massif of Yushan (Jade Mountain), Taiwan and Northeast Asia’s highest mountain.

 The area was original settled by aboriginals.
 In 1912, the Japanese opened the Alishan Forest Railway to log cypress trees in the area, but eventually logging decreased and tourists flooded in.
-Riding the small gauge train up from Chiayi (it currently only goes half way to Alishan; see my Alishan transportation guide) and between the various sections of the park is one of the great joys of visiting Alishan.
+Riding the small gauge train up from Chiayi (it currently only goes half way to Alishan; see my Alishan transportation guide), and between the various scenic areas of the park, is one of the great joys of visiting Alishan.

 Due to its altitude, Alishan is always about 10 degrees cooler than the main cities in Taiwan, making it a great respite from the heat.
 Its alpine forests feature giant Taiwanese red cypresses, many of which are 2000+ years old.